duderstadt-lab/mars-docs/examples/track-position-on-DNA.md

 #### <a name="transform"></a>Transform to overlay tracked proteins with the DNA channel

 The example video was collected using a dualview in which long wavelength emission is shown on the top half of the camera sensor and short wavelength emission is displayed on the bottom half of the sensor.
 Proteins were labeled a red dye and is longer in wavelength as compared to DNA that was imaged using a green stain that was shorter in wavelength.
 Therefore, the coordinates of the two channels are offset, appearing either on the bottom or two.
 To locate the positions of proteins on DNA molecules, the coordinates resulting from tracking must be transformed from the long wavelength channel to the reference frame of the short wavelength DNA channel.
 This is accomplished using the following script that loops through all molecule records and applies a 2D Affine transform to the x and y positions of all molecules.
+Make sure to select 'Groovy' as the script language before running.

 ```groovy
 #@ MoleculeArchive archive